How Long Does It Take To Get A GED?

 Yes, you really should.
 Taking practice tests is not only a good way to get acquainted with the GED test format, but you’ll also learn about your strong and weak points so you can focus on those topics that need your attention most.

-The GED Ready test will give you a green, yellow, or red score, indicating that you are likely to pass the real GED subtest.
+The GED Ready test will give you a green, yellow, or red score, indicating if you are likely to pass the real GED subtest or if you require more preparation.
 If you score in the “green” zone, you can be confident you’ll get a passing score on that subject test.

-When you are an Onsego student, you get not only access to our courses but also 4 GED Ready vouchers.
+When you’re fine with our free online classes and continue with Onsego, you will get not only access to all the courses but also receive 4 GED Ready vouchers at no cost.

 Keep in mind that the Onsego GED Prep Course is among the best and most affordable online programs available and is recognized by GED Testing Service as fully aligned with the current GED exam.